nikodemus/foolang/design/Extension_Methods.md

     import bitwise.andInteger:
     1 andInteger: 2 --> 0

-Using importAllExtensions allows eliding the prefix from all declared
+Using importExtension allows eliding the prefix from all methods in a declared extension:
-extensions:

-    importExtensionsFrom bitwise
+    importExtension bitwise.bitOps
     1 & 2 --> 0

 Modules importing the prefix-extension defining module can also define